Clinical contribution by Israa Nasir, Anise Health Director of Clinical Strategy

 As an Asian American, the way you feel about and implement boundaries can be heavily influenced by culture, family dynamics, and what you were taught growing up.
 You might find that the typical Western advice on boundaries doesn’t always fit your experience.
 Telling your mom she’s “toxic” or cutting off a family member might sound neat and tidy on social media, but in real life?
 It can clash with cultural values of family obligation, respect, and interdependence.

-This guide unpacks what boundaries are, why they matter, and how to set them in ways that feel authentic to your values, not just imported from a social media trend of self-care.
+This guide unpacks why boundaries can be challenging for Asian Americans, what boundaries are, why they matter even for our culture, and how to set them in ways that feel authentic to your values, not just imported from a social media trend of self-care.

 Challenges of setting boundaries as an Asian American